pandeypiyush02/Nirvana/README.md

 # Nirvana
-A Repository created and maintained by Piyush Pandey college-helper/
+A Repository created and maintained by Piyush Pandey for easy access to timetable.

+A final year MBBS Student and Class Representative from March 2023 to Current.

+college-helper/
 ├── .github/
 │   └── workflows/